PraelHacks/htb-comments/sop-and-cors.md

 Although we will be creating the CSRF payloads manually in this module, there are tools that we can utilize for automatic payload generation, for instance the CSRF PoC generator here.
 ```

+We can add a diagram like so to aid students:

 ![Alt text](./images/csrf.png?raw=true "CSRF diagram")

-I believe it would help enhance the learning experience if we also add diagrams that help visualize each step of the process.

 ## Comment #2: Add more information on how to identify if CSRF protections are in place

-In the same page, there is a section dedicated to CSRF protections.
-Among these, it talks about CSRF Tokens:
+In the same section, there is a brief overview of CSRF tokens as a key defense mechanism.

 ```
 CSRF Tokens